martindesv/oracle-1z0-819/chapter3/README.md

 final method can't be overridden.

-Abstract method can't be final, private.
+Abstract method can't be final, private, static.
 Can be protected, package-private, public.

 Interface method can't be final.
 It can be public or private.
 No access modifier makes it public.